bewithme/face-detection-mtcnn/README.md

 # Java face detection use mtcnn

- This project is java face detection wrapper of with  https://github.com/samylee/Mtcnn_Java  and https://github.com/williamardianto/mtcnn-dl4j
+ This project is java face detection wrapper of https://github.com/samylee/Mtcnn_Java  and https://github.com/williamardianto/mtcnn-dl4j

  Thanks to samyllee and williamardianto .

 # Improvement: